 Start Application Development¶

-Before powering up the ESP-WROVER-KIT, please make sure that the board has been received in good condition with no obvious signs of damage.
+Before powering up your ESP-WROVER-KIT, please make sure that the board is in good condition with no obvious signs of damage.

 |Power up from USB port||Enable UART communication|

 Do not install any other jumpers.

 Turn the Power Switch on.
 The 5V Power On LED should turn on.